 We know that Trivantes is Pittsburgh and the ruling council of Triviantia is known as the Triangle.
 The fixation on “tri” could be a play on the three rivers that come together in Pittsburgh, but there is speculation in the fandom that the Trivantian Republic could actually be a triangle itself, cornered by Pittsburgh, Columbus, and Cleveland.

-This idea does seem to jibe with the fact that the Gannites are to their west.
+This idea does seem to jibe with the fact that the Ganites are to their west.

-The location of the Gannites is mostly speculation.
-We know they’re to the west of the Trivantian Republic, and Gannites seems to be a corruption of Michiganites, so their nation is probably in the Michigan or northern Indiana area.
+The location of the Ganites is mostly speculation.
+We know they’re to the west of the Trivantian Republic, and Ganites seems to be a corruption of Michiganites, so their nation is probably in the Michigan or northern Indiana area.

 Roxborough Regional Airport – ???